ove/ove-apps/packages/ove-app-networks/README.md

 }
 ```

 A [Cypher](https://neo4j.com/docs/cypher-refcard/current/) query should be provided as the `query` along with the database connection details as the value of the `db` property.
 The `min` and `max` values along the `x` and `y` axes also needs to be provided if the graph coordinates does not map to pixel coordinates on the screens.

 The optional `boundingBoxColor` property specifies the colour of the bounding box.
+The optional `boundingBoxNodeSize` property specifies the size of the nodes used to draw the bounding box.
+Both of these properties must be defined within the `neo4j` property.

 Information on all available `settings` can be found in [Sigma documentation](https://github.com/jacomyal/sigma.js/wiki/Settings).
 The `renderer` property is optional and defaults to `webgl`.

 ## Loading the App